mieweb/docs/content/functions/system-administration/security/security-role-settings.md

 * Manage Saved Templates: Default is set to Self meaning the user can only delete their own saved templates in encounters, etc.  If set to ALL, the user can delete their own or anyone else's saved templates.
 * Allow Auto reconcile of XML Uploads: If set to Yes it allows user to import data from CCR/CDA documents without having a user-patient relationship.
+* Manage SSN: None - Hides the SSN of the patient, Partial - Displays the last 4 digits of the patient's SSN, Full - Displays the full 10 digits of the patient's SSN.
+* Allow use of Telehealth: When set to No, the user will not have access to TeleHealth's Video Visit or SMS Invite features.
+* Dismiss Patient Matches: Controls whether the user will be able to dismiss possible patient matches from Matching Charts listing in Manual Merge portlet.

 ### Control